yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and 63 ([Stealth Addresses](http://sourceforge.net/p/bitcoin/mailman/message/31813471/)) to Altcoins

 Libbitcoin has an established the bitcoin-explorer **(bx)** command line interface that provides substantial BIP 32, 38, 39, and 63 support.
-BIP 44 support results from how BIP 32 is applied, and the application of the table below is not only for BTC, but numerous other altcoins.
+BIP 44 support results from how bx BIP 32 is applied and the application of the table below.
+This table is not only for BTC, but numerous other altcoins.

 **1) Combined BIP 32 and 44 example:** Apply m/44’/5’/0’/0/0 example to create a compressed Dash private key.
 ```